redpanda-software/flyio-caddy/README.md

-# How to host multiple websites on fly.io
+# How to Host Websites on fly.io with a custom Domain

 We are using caddy as webserver, without automatic TLS, fly.io will provide the TLS certificates.
+Caddy can also do PHP, check the docs if you want to know more.

-# Getting started
+# Getting Started
 1. create a flyio account and intall the cli [flyctl](https://fly.io/docs/flyctl/install/)
 1. Put your HTML files into the `public` folder
 2. Run the fly io setup once with `fly launch`